soudev/knowledge.mine/stuff/frontend_jquery.md

 * [imagefill.js](http://johnpolacek.github.io/imagefill.js/) - The jQuery plugin for making an image fill its container (and be centered)

 * [Tag-it!](http://aehlke.github.io/tag-it/) - Simple and configurable tag editing widget with autocomplete support

+* [Selectize.js](http://brianreavis.github.io/selectize.js/) - is the hybrid of a textbox and <select> box.
+It's jQuery-based and it's useful for tagging, contact lists, country selectors, and so on.

 * [Loadie.js](http://9elements.github.io/loadie.js/) - A lightweight jQuery loader plugin